MahmudBekkar/algorithms-and-programming-ii-semester-capstone-project-MahmudBekkar/README_TemplateForYou.md

 ### Algorithm Steps

-1 Initialize weights and biases with small random values.
+1 Initialize weights and biases randomly.
-2 Perform forward propagation to compute the predicted outputs.
+2 For each training example, compute the output via forward propagation.
-3 Calculate the error by comparing predicted outputs with true labels.
+3 Calculate the loss between predicted and actual output.
-4 Backpropagate the error to update weights and biases.
+4 Update weights and biases using backpropagation.
-5 Repeat steps 2-4 for a set number of epochs or until convergence.
+5 Repeat for a set number of epochs or until convergence.

 ### Pseudocode

 ```
-initialize weights W1, W2 and biases b1, b2
+initialize weights and biases
-for epoch in 1 to max_epochs:
+for epoch in range(max_epochs):
+    for input, target in dataset:
-    output = forward_propagation(input)
+        prediction = forward_propagation(input)
-    error = target - output
+        loss = compute_loss(prediction, target)
+        gradients = backpropagate(prediction, target)
-    update weights and biases using backpropagation
+        update weights and biases

 ```